 Meat prices in Canada have gone through the roof as many of you may have noticed and likely will continue to rise.

 Just last week I noticed a pound of lean ground beef was hovering around the $9.00 mark.

-When I was standing in line to cash out I noticed the lady in front of me buying lots of no-name products then there was this pack of beef that looked about 2lbs for $25.xx.
+When I was standing in line to cash out I noticed the lady in front of me buying lots of no-name products.

-I shook my head and thought there had to be better ways to save money on meat than paying some of these outrageous prices that the grocery stores are asking these days.
+I shook my head and thought there had to be ways to save money on meat other than paying such high prices.

 Either way we look at it meat is costly to eat but there are ways we can stretch our dollars to make sure we can add meat into our meal plans.

-Today I want to share with you some of the ways Mrs. CBB and I save on meat or ways that we know you CAN save money without having to eat canned meat or leaving meat out of your diet, especially if you are a meat lover.
+I want to share with you ways Mrs. CBB and I save on meat so you CAN save money without having to eat canned meat or leaving meat out of your diet, especially if you are a meat lover.

-If you don’t know how much it typically costs to buy the meat your family loves this is where you need to start your savings understanding.
-In order to know if you are getting a deal you need to know what the regular price is and what typical sales price are.
+If you don’t know how much it typically costs to buy the meat your family enjoys this is where you need to start your education.

 Be smart with your savings!